CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide.md

   `(?<=item=casinoCoin, qnty=)(\d+)`

-  This regular expression uses negative lookahead to make sure only what we need is matched.
+  This regular expression uses positive lookahead to make sure only what we need is matched.
 For more info on how this works, see this example on [regexr.com](https://regexr.com/51kil).

 ![](/assets/images/CSMM/advanced-feature-guide/bank-hook-3.png)